unlock-protocol/unlock/docs/docs/governance/frequently-asked-questions.md

 Once a relative consensus has been reached in the community, a community member will submit the proposal for votes, in the form of executable code.

-At that stage, every delegate can vote in favor or against the proposal for 8 days.
+At that stage, every delegate can vote in favor or against the proposal.

-If the proposal gets approved by a majority and if a quorum of at least 15,000 votes has been reached, then the proposal will get executed after a time lock of 3 hours.
+If the proposal gets approved by a majority and if a quorum has been reached, then the proposal will get executed after a time lock period.

 ## Where do governance discussions take place?